-I have worked in the area of mental health for over 30 years as a Counsellor/Psychotherapist and lecturer/trainer, specialising in a Person-Centred, individualised approach to Cognitive Behavioural Therapy, informed by Evolutionary Psychology (see Irish Centre for Evolutionary Psychology & Therapy).
+I have worked in the areas of Intellectual Disability, Addiction Counselling, Lecturing/Training, and Private Practice for over 30 years, specialising in a Pragmatic, Person-Centred approach to CBT, informed by Evolutionary Theory (see Irish Centre for Evolutionary Psychology & Therapy).

-I'm particularly known for my work in the field of behavioural addictions, especially sexual addictions.
-I'm currently focusing a lot of my attention on understanding how Autism-Informed Therapy could address the specific therapeutic needs of autistic adults (see autisminformedtherapy.com).
+I’ve worked particularly with behavioural addictions and anxiety problems, and I'm currently focusing my attention on understanding how therapists can best address the specific therapeutic needs of autistic adults (see autisminformedtherapy.com).

 Click here to see some of my favourite books.

 I'm an accredited member of the Irish Association for Counselling & Psychotherapy, and of Addiction Counsellors of Ireland, and have served as Vice-Chair of both organisations.
-I have also held the position of College President at PCI College (www.pcicollege.ie), served as Chair of the Association for the Treatment of Sexual Addiction & Compulsivity (www.atsac.co.uk), and am a co-founder of Dual Diagnosis Ireland (www.dualdiagnosis.ie).
+From 2004 to 2016 I held the position of College President at PCI College (www.pcicollege.ie), and was Programme Leader of the Middlesex University-awarded BSc in Counselling & Psychotherapy and MSc Addiction Counselling & Psychotherapy.
+I served as Chair of the Association for the Treatment of Sexual Addiction & Compulsivity (www.atsac.co.uk), and was a co-founder of Dual Diagnosis Ireland (www.dualdiagnosis.ie).
 In 2010 I was awarded the IACP Carl Berkeley Memorial Award for contributions to the field of Counselling & Psychotherapy in Ireland.